 Humanities, Behavioral and Social Sciences.
 This division offers instruction in Anthropology, Geography, History, Philosophy, Political Science, Psychology, Religion, Sociology, and Spanish to support the General Studies curriculum for students pursuing the associate in arts, associate in science, associate in applied science, and certificate credentials.
-History faculty members recently created the documentary film and research report, Our Forgotten Schools: Segregated Schools in the Wiregrass of Alabama, which was funded by a grant from the Save Our History Project, The History Channel.

 Mathematics and Computer Information Science.
 This division offers instruction in Computer Information Science and Mathematics to support the General Studies curriculum for students pursuing the associate in arts, associate in science, associate in applied science, and certificate credentials.
-It offers instruction in developmental mathematics and supports a tutoring laboratory to assist students in building mathematical skills that are the foundation of academic and career success.
-It also sponsors the annual Tri-States Mathematics and Computer Science Olympiad.
+In addition, the division also sponsors the annual Tri-States Mathematics and Computer Science Olympiad.

 Natural Sciences.
 This division offers instruction in Biology, Chemistry, Physical Science, and Physics to support the General Studies curriculum for students pursuing the associate in arts, associate in science, and associate in applied science credentials.
+Sponsorship of the annual Science Decathlon is also a function of this division.